 Community-Wide Effort to Make Florida Tobacco Free

 Florida public health practitioners, community advocates, and residents joined forces to change state policy in order to stem tobacco related health issues.
 Evidence-based interventions, like the ones found in The Community Guide, were applied across the state and led to substantial reductions in tobacco use and personal health care expenditures.
+(Released 2012)

 - Making evidence-based interventions mandatory enables success.
 Florida has seen marked success in addressing tobacco use and prevention by requiring all programs to be evidence-based.
 Health departments are comfortable proposing and implementing interventions known to be effective.